vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   * Refining my travel-related checklists and doing related research

+  * Doing setup work related to nutrition recording (this does not include ongoing updates to the data -- just the setup portions of the work)

   However, I cannot avail of this exception too often -- I haven't thought of a limit but, for instance, more than four weeks in a quarter would be excessive, and ideally these exceptions should